 This configuration prevents processes running under other accounts

-from accessing the database.
+than appuser from accessing the database.
 It also prevents the

-account from accessing other databases than appdb
+appuser account from accessing other databases than appdb.
+The

 client app does not need to provide a password; there is no additional